 OFS Advisor manages the day-to-day operations of, and provides investment advisory services to, the Company.
 In addition, OFS Advisor serves as the investment adviser for HPCI, a non-traded BDC with an investment strategy and objective similar to that of the Company.
-OFS Advisor also serves as the investment adviser for OCCI, a non-diversified, externally managed, closed-end management investment company that has registered as an investment company under the 1940 Act and that primarily invests in Structured Finance Notes.
+OFS Advisor also serves as the investment adviser for OCCI, a non-diversified, externally managed, closed-end management investment company that is registered as an investment company under the 1940 Act and that primarily invests in Structured Finance Securities.
 Additionally, OFS Advisor serves as the collateral manager to CLOs, adviser to separately-managed accounts and sub-advisor to investment companies managed by an affiliate.

-The Company may make investments directly or through one of its subsidiaries: SBIC I LP, OFSCC-FS or OFSCC-MB.
+The Company may make investments directly or through one or more of its subsidiaries: SBIC I LP, OFSCC-FS or OFSCC-MB.

 SBIC I LP is an investment company subsidiary licensed under the SBA's small business investment company program.
-The Company is limited to follow-on investments in current portfolio companies held through SBIC I LP.
+The Company is limited to followon investments in current portfolio companies held through SBIC I LP.
 SBIC I LP is subject to SBA regulations and policies, including periodic examinations by the SBA.
-SBIC I LP intends to repay over time its outstanding SBA debentures prior to their scheduled maturity dates.
+Over time, SBIC I LP intends to repay its outstanding SBA debentures prior to their scheduled maturity dates.

 OFSCC-FS, an indirect wholly owned and consolidated subsidiary of the Company, is a special-purpose vehicle formed in April 2019 for the purpose of acquiring senior secured loan investments.
-OFSCC-FS has debt financing through its BNP Facility, which provides OFSCC-FS with borrowing capacity of up to \$150,000.
+OFSCC-FS has debt financing through its BNP Facility, which provides OFSCC-FS with borrowing capacity of up to \$150,000, subject to a borrowing base and other covenants.

-OFSCC-MB is a wholly-owned and consolidated subsidiary taxed under subchapter C of the Code that generally holds the Company's equity investments in portfolio companies that are taxed as pass-through entities.
+OFSCC-MB is a wholly owned and consolidated subsidiary taxed under subchapter C of the Code that generally holds the Company's equity investments in portfolio companies that are taxed as pass-through entities.